Victims turn to media to expose sex abuse by college doctors

 “It was such a leap of faith,” he said.
 “But it’s critically important that people realize the important function that the media plays in exposing wrongdoing.“

-Follow Webber on Twitter @twebber02 and Foody on Twitter @Katiefoody
+Follow Webber on Twitter @twebber02 and Food on Twitter @Katiefoody